lobsters/lobsters/README.md

       macOS 10.4+ and Homebrew `openssl`, in which case see [this solution](https://stackoverflow.com/a/39628463/1042144).

 * Create test databases and configure them appropriately.
-If you have Docker installed then you can `cp config/database.yml.sample config/database.yml` and run `start_test_databases.sh`.
-Otherwise you have to adjust `config/database.yml.sample` to match your configuration.
+Start with `cp config/database.yml.sample config/database.yml` and match it to your database set up.

 * To run specs use `bundle exec rake`.
 This ensures we run the spec suite against MySQL and PostgreSQL.

-* Add development configuration for your database to `config/database.yml`.
-If you're using provided Docker scripts then you can reuse `test_mysql` section (remember to change the database name):
+* Add development configuration for your database to `config/database.yml`:

     ```yaml
     development:
-      <<: *test_defaults
+      host: localhost
+      # Or use 127.0.0.1 if you dont want to use socket based authentication
+      #host: 127.0.0.1
+      #port: 3306
+      #username: lobsters
+      #password: lobsters
       adapter: mysql2
       encoding: utf8mb4
       database: lobsters_dev

-    test_mysql:
-      <<: *test_defaults
-      adapter: mysql2
-      encoding: utf8mb4
-      port: 3306
     ```

 * Load the schema into the new database: